 You Can’t Find the Resources You Need When You Need Them

 If you and your team are immediately filled with frustration every time you access your intranet or file management system—or you constantly have to recreate documents that have gone missing—that’s a pretty clear indicator that your current system isn’t working for you.

 According to McKinsey & Company, the average knowledge worker spends about 20 percent of their day trying to track down information—and that’s not something your organization should settle for.
 If employees are spending almost a full day every week just trying to find the information they need to do their jobs, it’s time to update your knowledge management strategy.

 What you can do: Not to sound like a broken record, but it all comes back to technology.

 Even if you’ve gathered and stored all the information your team needs, if they’re not able to quickly and easily locate that knowledge, it’s all for nothing.
 By investing in the right knowledge engagement platform, you can eliminate those headaches and promote better productivity.

 An effective knowledge management strategy relies on two things: a culture of knowledge sharing and powerful, user-friendly technology—and you can’t support one without the other.
-By upgrading your knowledge management solution and committing to democratizing knowledge across the organization, you can ensure you’re set up for success.
+One of the advantages of the right knowledge management solution is that it enables people to do their best work and encourages them to share what they know.
+By upgrading your knowledge management technology and committing to democratizing knowledge across the organization, you can ensure you’re set up for success.